Credit Management Made Easy

 Enable Auto Refill for QUIC.cloud CDN Enable Auto Refill pop-up for QUIC.cloud CDN

 Let’s look at CDN bandwidth first.
-With Auto Refill, when your available credits dip below a certain level, credits are pulled from your account-level balance automatically to refill the balance allocated to CDN bandwidth.
+With Auto Refill, when your bandwidth credit balance dips below a certain level, credit is pulled from your account-level balance automatically to refill the balance allocated to CDN bandwidth.

 Visit your dashboard, choose the domain you wish to set up, and click CDN.
 Scroll down to the Pay as You Go section, and click Enable Auto Refill.